Creating and Running a Phalcon Project

 vendor

-directory under the project root (servbay-phalcon-app
+directory in your project root (servbay-phalcon-app

-1This will create a new subdirectory
+1This will create a new subdirectory:

 /Applications/ServBay/www/servbay-phalcon-app/servbay-phalcon-app